20,000 people are expected to pass through Jersey Airport's doors over the Christmas travel period.

 People are also asked to make sure any presents in their hand luggage are unwrapped and that no party poppers or Christmas crackers are brought on board.

-For people travelling with their furry friends by ferry this Christmas, they are being reminded to check that their pet passports or Animal Health Certificates are valid before setting off.
+People travelling with their pet by ferry this Christmas are being reminded to check that their pet passports or Animal Health Certificates are valid before setting off.

 Some pet owners sailing to the EU in recent weeks to collect kittens and puppies have been refused travel because of invalid or fake pet passports.